 - Mainstream low-carbon lifestyle options by identifying country-specific low-carbon options and showing the impact of various options and contextualizing them within overall carbon footprints.

-- Create a communication campaign to further engage the general public in 6 cities across the world
+- Create a communication opportunity to further engage the general public across the world.